conan-io/docs/devtools/build_requires.rst

 .. important::

-    ``build_requires`` are designed for packaging tools, utilities that only run at build-time, but are no part of the final binary code.
+    ``build_requires`` are designed for packaging tools, utilities that only run at build-time, but are not part of the final binary code.
     Anything that is linked into consumer packages like all type of libraries (header only, static, shared) most likely are not ``build_requires`` but regular ``requires``.
 The only exception would be testing libraries and frameworks, as long as the tests are not included in the final package.